 Although some are more damaging than others, all STIs have the ability to cause problems when trying for a baby and during pregnancy.
 Below is a rundown of how the key STDs can have a negative effect.

 A mother that has untreated gonorrhoea whilst pregnant has a heightened risk of miscarriage.
-At birth the child is at a heightened risk of catching a serious blood infection, joint infection or even blindness.
+At birth, the child is at a heightened risk of catching a serious blood infection, joint infection or even blindness.

-As well as having the potential to cause pelvic inflammatory disease which can impact you ability to get pregnant, chlamydia can increase the risk of miscarriage and preterm delivery.
+As well as having the potential to cause pelvic inflammatory disease which can impact your ability to get pregnant, chlamydia can increase the risk of miscarriage and preterm delivery.
 If passed on to the child, it may develop an eye infection (conjunctivitis) or a lung infection (pneumonia).

 Syphilis is easily passed on during pregnancy and can be extremely dangerous to your unborn child.
 It can cause serious infections which may be fatal and will often cause the baby to be delivered prematurely.
-Infected infants that survive may develop a range of long term health complications
+Infected infants that survive may develop a range of long-term health complications

 Hepatitis is a liver infection that can be transmitted to a baby via the placenta.
-The infected newborn can then become a carrier of the disease which can have serious long term health implications.
+The infected newborn can then become a carrier of the disease which can have serious long-term health implications.

 Herpes is perfectly safe until the baby is ready to be delivered.
-If the mother is having a herpes outbreak then a caesarian may be performed in order to prevent the virus spreading to the child.
+If the mother is having a herpes outbreak then a caesarian may be performed in order to prevent the virus from from spreading to the child.
 Herpes can be fatal for newborn children, including when kissing them if cold sores are present around the mouth.